repe-org/REPE.jl/README.md

 - Notification support (fire-and-forget messages)
 - **Registry support** for serving dictionaries with JSON Pointer syntax (Glaze-compatible)
 - **UniUDP support** for REPE over unidirectional UDP with redundancy and FEC
+- **Fleet API** for multi-server control with TCP and UniUDP support
 - Compatible with C++ Glaze implementation
-- Comprehensive test suite with 460+ unit tests
+- Comprehensive test suite with 650+ unit tests
 - Integration tested with Glaze C++ servers

 ## Requirements